biolink/biolink-model/docs/index.md

              * [Hospitalization](Hospitalization.md)
          * [ClinicalTrial](ClinicalTrial.md)
      * [Device](Device.md) - A thing made or adapted for a particular purpose, especially a piece of mechanical or electronic equipment
+     * [DiagnosticAid](DiagnosticAid.md) - A device or substance used to help diagnose disease or injury
      * [Event](Event.md) - Something that happens at a given place and time.
      * [InformationContentEntity](InformationContentEntity.md) - a piece of information that typically describes some topic of discourse or is used as support.
          * [CommonDataElement](CommonDataElement.md) - A Common Data Element (CDE) is a standardized, precisely defined question, paired with a set of allowable  responses, used systematically across different sites, studies, or clinical trials to ensure consistent  data collection.
 Multiple CDEs (from one or more Collections) can be curated into Forms.  (https://cde.nlm.nih.gov/home)